svgraham/resume/README.md

 #####SUMMARY

-<p>&nbsp;&nbsp;I worked on a wide range of products including building advanced dynamic multi language web sites, internal and external API's, well as creating new internal workflows.</p>
-<p>&nbsp;&nbsp;My goal is to work in a passionate team, that loves their work and the products they are creating together, supporting, mentoring, optimizing workflows and creating high quality software and an inspiring atmosphere.
+<p>&nbsp;&nbsp;I worked on a wide range of products including building advanced dynamic multi language web sites, internal and external API's, well as creating new internal workflows.
+My goal is to work in a passionate team, that loves their work and the products they are creating together, supporting, mentoring, optimizing workflows and creating high quality software.
 I'm energenic, solution oriented team-player, constantly learning and growing as a team, and bringing high spirits along with me.</p>

 #####Technology